 Labors of Lab - Qing Zhang '18 (Episode 32)In our latest “Labors of Lab” episode, Texas A&M mathematics graduate student Qing Zhang '18 discusses her love of mathematics, research and mentoring undergraduates.

 Labors of Lab - David Tran '19 (Episode 30)In our latest “Labors of Lab” episode, Texas A&M chemistry graduate student David Tran '19 discusses the future of renewable natural products in industry and his work on a project to produce polycarbonates -- a thermoplastic used in a variety of materials -- from carbon dioxide.

 Labors of Lab - Vince Estrada-Carpenter '19 (Episode 28)In our latest “Labors of Lab” episode, Texas A&M astronomy graduate student Vince Estrada-Carpenter ‘19 discusses his research using grism data from Hubble Space Telescope in combination with regular spectroscopy to analyze big data sets and trace galaxy evolution back in time all the way to the Big Bang.

-The College of Science boasts one of Texas A&M’s two Nobel Prize recipients, six National Academy of Sciences members, seven American Academy of Arts and Sciences fellows, more than a third of Texas A&M’s distinguished professors, seven Texas A&M Presidential Professors for Teaching Excellence, and Texas A&M’s only Simon Fellows.
+The College of Science boasts one of Texas A&M’s two Nobel Prize recipients, six National Academy of Sciences members, seven American Academy of Arts and Sciences fellows, more than a third of Texas A&M’s distinguished professors, eight Texas A&M Presidential Professors for Teaching Excellence, and Texas A&M’s only Simon Fellows.
 Many faculty are CAREER, NYI and Sloan awardees.
 Regardless of your research interests, you can find the right faculty fit within Texas A&M Science.